-Tickets for all events are totally free and can be booked in advance using the eventbrite links below.
+Tickets for all events are totally free and can be booked in advance using the Eventbrite links below.

 Human Rights legal expert, Helga Hejny, will explore the impact of the fashion industry on Human Rights in countries such as India and Bangladesh.
-Book now.

 Beatriz is an artist-academic, passionate about Education for Sustainable Development and action learning.
 RawTag is an art and sustainability project inviting participants to explore their love for clothes; while thinking about their garments' own stories and supply chain, and how they can act responsibly.

 Marina and Nina, co-founders of successful sustainable fashion brand, Pure One, started out on their sustainability journey with a simple idea: to make the world a better place.
 Their talk will provide an insight into what it is like to work in the sustainable fashion business world.
-Book now.

 The fashion industry has to change.
 This realisation is nowhere more apparent than within elements of the industry itself.
 From sustainable material innovation to circular economy principles, the fashion industry of the future will look very different.
 Join us to hear from two ARU Cambridge School of Art graduates and find out more.
-Book now.

 Wendy lectures on the BA Fashion Design Course.
 She will be talking about her research which focuses on the wearer experience, and how wearers can re-experience their own clothes, new existing clothes, and creative designs - without the need to buy or waste.
-Book now.

-Friday, 9th October, 3pm-3.30pm, online
+Friday 9 October, 3pm-3.30pm, online

 Join us for the live stream of a pre-recorded video featuring talks and a catwalk celebrating the range of alternatives available within the sustainable fashion movement.
-Book now.